Setting a picture as your Apple Watch background has never been simpler - even if it did take a long time for Apple to release the feature.

-3. Scroll to the Content section and select Photos to sync over photos you want to customise and add to your watch face.
+3. Scroll to the 'Content' section and select 'Photos' to sync over images you want to customize and add to your watch face.

 To set a picture as an Apple Watch face from your Watch:

-2. Select your preferred photo and hit the Share button to create a watch face.
-Just like the iPhone approach, you'll have the option to pick from Kaleidoscope and Photos type watch faces.
+3. Select your preferred photo and hit the 'Share' button to create a watch face.
+Just like the iPhone approach, you'll have the option to pick from Kaleidoscope and Photos watch faces.